GUIDELINE TO START NEW BUILDINGS – BASIC REQUIREMENTS

 - Architects should visit the site and inspect the said changes.
 This will help in finalizing the revised demarcation.

 - Based on this revised, final demarcated drawing the Architect will prepare the final layout of the buildings & guidelines to start new buildings.

 The detailed procedure of the contour survey is explained.)

 - Contour survey means surveying the actual level i.e. ups and downs of the plot.
-This survey should be done by Dumpy level.
+This survey should be done by the Dumpy level.

-- Fix the permanent benchmark with reference to the main road/approach road on existing main drainage chambers top.
+- Fix the permanent benchmark with reference to the main road/approach road on the existing main drainage chambers top.